enyojs/enyo-docs/developer-guide/getting-started/first-steps.md

 If you are not currently running a local Web server, you may want to use a stand-alone server that can be launched where and when needed.
-One such option is the npm module [serve]().
+One such option is the npm module [serve](https://www.npmjs.com/package/serve).
 Install it using the following command:

 ```
-    npm install -g server
+    npm install -g serve
 ```

 This module can launch a web server (by default on port 3000) in the directory